apollographql/apollo-client-nextjs/RFC.md

 Prior art to that is aparently somewhere in [unstubbable/mfng](https://github.com/unstubbable/mfng), but given the option of NextJS `ServerInsertedHTMLContext`, I didn't investigate this further.
 In the end, we want so offer our users a solution that doesn't need them to patch their framework.

-#### What TanStack React Query does: wrapping the `Suspense` component.
+#### Option: Wrap the `Suspense` component.

+This is a technique currently used by TanStack React Query.

 *This is actually the solution that Dan liked the least of all possible options - he doesn't want libraries to wrap Suspense boundaries, and I get why.*

-We could wrap the `<Suspense>` component into our own wrapper and tell users to use that one.
-Data that would need to be transported over the wire would then be rendered out into a `<script dangerouslySetInnerHTML={{ __html: "restore logic here" }} />` tag.
-The nice thing here is that we have a good synchronization to the component tree that we otherwise won't have.
+Using this approach, we'd export a custom wrapped `<Suspense>` component and have users to use that one.
+Data transported over the wire would then be rendered out into a `<script dangerouslySetInnerHTML={{ __html: "restore logic here" }} />` tag.
+The benefit here is that we have good synchronization with the component tree that we otherwise wouldn't have.

 ### Problems of a client-side cache in a "streaming SSR" scenario

 The general problem we have is that the client-side cache can change in the browser while the server is still rendering a Suspense Boundary.
 In the worst case, the server would render based on "past data" while the client already received an update and will try to render rehydrated data that is different from what the server rendered.
 We encounter a hydration mismatch.

-In a "we can move data from SSR to the client" scenario, that would look like this
+If we had the ability to write directly to stream, this might look like this:

 ```mermaid
 sequenceDiagram